section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 `provider` indicates the database you are using, and the `url` sets the file path for the local SQLite database.
 The connection URL of an SQLite connector points to a file on your file system.

->Note: You can only have one data source block in a single `prisma.schema`.
+> Note: You can only have one data source block in a single `prisma.schema`.
 Also, the `datasource sqliteDb` is convention.
-You can give your datasource any name - for example, `data source = "myDb"`.
+You can give your datasource any name like `data source = "myDb"`.

-Check this [guide and see the connectors](https://www.prisma.io/docs/concepts/database-connectors) that you can use for any of the Prisma supported database
+Check out this [database connectors guide](https://www.prisma.io/docs/concepts/database-connectors) to see all the Prisma supported databases.

-### Modeling Schemas
+### Modeling schemas

-Models are used to represent the entities of your application domains.
+Models represent the entities of your application domains.
 A model maps to a table on your database.
 You can have different models that define the relationship between different tables you have in the application domain.
 Each database varies from another database Model.
 Although there might look almost the same, the differences can be seen when setting up data types associated with different entities.

 Let's jump in and see how to model and represent entities in a Postgres (SQL) database.
 This will be implemented in the `schema.prisma` file.
 Add the below model to your `schema.prisma` file.